joelguittet/mender-mcu-client/README.md

 * Support update of [modules](https://docs.mender.io/artifact-creation/create-a-custom-update-module) to perform other kind of updates that could be specific to one project: files, images, etc.
 * Integration of other nice to have Mender features: Device Troubleshoot sending and receiving files, ...
 * Support new boards and prove it is cross-platform and that it is able to work on small MCU too: STM32F7, ATSAMD51...
-* Integration of ATECC608B secure element to perform TLS authentication.
 * Support other RTOS (particularly Azure RTOS) and bare metal platforms.
 * ...